Mr-wang233/learngit/readme.txt

-Git is a version control ayatme.
+Git is a distrbuted version control systme.
-Git is free software.
+Git is free software distrbuted under the GPL.